kouhin/channel-rpc/README.md

 [![GitHub License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/kouhin/channel-rpc/blob/main/LICENSE)

 Channel-rpc is a TypeScript library that simplifies JSON-RPC communication between different windows or iframes using the `postMessage` API.
-This library is designed to make inter-window communication a breeze, ensuring that only windows with matching `channelId` can exchange data and optionally validating the source origin.
+This library is designed to make inter-window communication a breeze, ensuring that only windows with matching `channelId` can exchange data and optionally validating the allowed origins.

 ## Features

 - **Simple and Lightweight**: A minimalistic library that abstracts away the complexities of `postMessage` and JSON-RPC.
 - **Strongly Typed**: Leverages TypeScript to ensure type safety in your communications.
-- **Secure**: Channels can only communicate with windows or iframes having the same `channelId`, and optionally validate the source origin.
+- **Secure**: Channels can only communicate with windows or iframes having the same `channelId`, and optionally validate the allowed origins.
 - **Controlled Communication**: Utilize the `start()` and `stop()` methods to manage when the server accepts messages.
 - **Error Handling**: Error responses from `client.stub` conform to the JSON-RPC standard, including well-defined error codes and messages.